Rishi9398/Hello----world/README.md

 # Hello----world
-To create a Hello world project
+To create a Hello world project print(hello world)